SurajPrabhu19/Backend-Module/Projects.md

     - A task can be marked as completed (or undo completed too)
     - Due date and status of the tasks can be changed
     - Tasks can be deleted

+- Notes

+  - Multiple notes exist inside each task
+  - Each note will have following params
+    - Title of the Note
+    - Body or the Content of the Note
+  - Once a note is added it should have a unique Id as well